ngschaider/tsnes/README.md

 # tsNES

-After cloning the repository you can run a dev-server using
+After cloning the repository and executing `npm i` a dev-server can be started using
 ```
 npm run serve
 ```

-You can run tests by executing
+Tests can be ran by executing
 ```
 npm run test
 ```